Sebastian Robertson: Children's author

 It was when Robertson was working a part-time job involving programming music for children that he noticed that children would respond overwhelmingly favorably when he would play music by artists such as Marvin Gaye and Johnny Cash amongst more traditional children's music.
 Robertson expressed to his father an interest in creating a resource that would give children a foundation in music education, and help them choose quality music.
 The elder Robertson discussed the idea with his friend Jared Levine, and then met music industry professional Jim Guerinot, who initiated the work of building the project.
 The four worked together over the course of five years to create the book, which was entitled Legends, Icons, and Rebels: Music that Changed the World.

-Released by Tundra Books in 2013, Legends, Icons, and Rebels is a hardcover book with two CD's that introduces children ages nine to twelve to the stories of twenty-seven foundational contemporary music artists such as Ray Charles, Johnny Cash, Bob Dylan, Billie Holiday, and others.
+Released by Tundra Books in 2013, Legends, Icons, and Rebels is a hardcover book with two CDs that introduces children ages nine to twelve to the stories of twenty-seven foundational contemporary music artists such as Ray Charles, Johnny Cash, Bob Dylan, Billie Holiday, and others.
 The book was featured as Best of the Month in Non Fiction Books by Amazon.com, and was listed as one of Rolling Stone magazine's "20 Best Music Books of 2013".

 After the release of Legends, Icons, and Rebels, publisher Christy Ottaviano approached Robertson about writing a children's book about his father.
 Entitled Rock and Roll Highway: The Robbie Robertson Story, the book was published by Henry Holt and Co. in 2014, and tells the story of Robbie Robertson's life.
 The book is intended for children ages six to nine, and is illustrated with paintings by Adam Gustavson.
 At the end of the book, Robertson conducts a question and answer session with his father, which is intended to encourage the book's young readers to interview their own parents to learn more from them.
 Rock and Roll Highway received favorable reviews from Publishers Weekly, who compared it to "iconic compositions that might have been pulled from dusty album covers," and from The American Library Association's Booklist, who called it "insightful".
 The book received a mixed review from School Library Journal, who called the book a "well-illustrated and nicely told story," but were concerned that "the details aren't likely to resonate with the intended audience."

-Robertson plans to write a third book about his Native American heritage.
+Robertson plans to write a third book about his Iroquois heritage.
 The book will highlight eight to ten influential Native American tribal chiefs.